Little Italy Association calls for a public hearing on Zweigle’s expansion

-Zweigle’s is one of Rochester oldest family-owned businesses, famous for their hot dogs.
-The company wants to add 29,000 square feet to its location in the Little Italy neighborhood.
+Zweigle’s is one of Rochester’s oldest family-owned businesses, famous for their hot dogs.
+The company wants to add 29,000 square feet to its location in the Little Italy Neighborhood.

-The president of the Little Italy Association is concerned that the expansion could change the landscape in the historical neighborhood.
+The president of the Little Italy Association is concerned that the expansion could change the landscape in the historic neighborhood.

-“A flatten parking lot with two historical building knocked down and then fenced in really doesn’t do much for revitalizations and beautification of this area,” said Silvano Orsi, president of the Little Italy Association.
+“A flattened parking lot with two historic buildings knocked down and then fenced in really doesn’t do much for revitalizations and beautification of this area,” said Silvano Orsi, president of the Little Italy Association.

 They say they have not been included in any talks and are unaware of details of the plan, like which buildings, if any, will be demolished.